Federico-Conti/digital-forensics/assignement/filesystem/report3.md

     Total Directories: 2
     ....
   ```

-- he FS size is 4096 * 2096890 = 8588861440 bytes.
+- The FS size is 4096 * 2096890 = 8588861440 bytes.

 *To protect FAT32 data from being overwritten by the Ext3 file system, the group descriptor table, the superblock (and their copies) and the respective block bitmaps had to be manipulated.
 Vice versa, clusters occupied by the Ext3 file system had to be marked as bad in the FAT.*

 - Ext3 avoids overwriting Fat32 by marking 0 free blocks in the first group.
-- all groups have almost all free blocks except for the first one, where there are no free blocks.
+- All groups have almost all free blocks except for the first one, where there are no free blocks.

 Summary